Scorpio Sky: Other promotions (2007–2019)

 Later that month on May 31 he defeated Lil Cholo and Karl Anderson in the AWS promotion to win the AWS Heavyweight Title, again becoming a double champion and being dubbed the "King of SoCal".
-Sky would successfully defend his EWF Heavyweight title 11 times over the summer defeating the likes of Ryan Taylor, Scott Lost and Joey Ryan in the process.
+Sky successfully defended his EWF Heavyweight title 11 times over the summer defeating the likes of Ryan Taylor, Scott Lost and Joey Ryan in the process.
 On August 16 Sky lost the AWS heavyweight title to Scott Lost.
 Days later it was announced that he had suffered a serious back injury leading to him relinquishing the EWF heavyweight title on August 22.
 On April 26, 2009, Sky defeated Johnny Paradise to become #1 Contender for the AWS Heavyweight title.
 He faced Scott Lost for the title on May 17 but was unsuccessful due to a double count-out finish.
 On July 10, 2009, Sky defeated nine other men in a cash out match to become the first EWA Champion.
 On August 22 at XPW's 10 Year Anniversary Show Sky and Luke Hawx won the XPW World Tag Team Titles by defeating Matt Cross and Tool.
-On June 19, 2010, Sky would win the world record 159 man battle royal in AWS.
+On June 19, 2010, Sky won the world record 159 man battle royal in AWS.

 In 2011, it was revealed that Sky would take part in a new hiphop/pro wrestling collaboration, the Urban Wrestling Federation, with taping of the first event "First Blood" taking place on June 3.

 On January 7, 2016, Scorpio Sky competed on the debut PCW (Pacific Coast Wrestling) show in Torrance, California defeating TJ Perkins in the semi-main event.
 He defeated Kenny King at their second show on March 26, 2016.
 On May 6, 2016, Scorpio Sky defeated Frankie Kazarian at the EWF 20th anniversary show.

 On October 16, 2016, Scorpio Sky defeated DJ Zema Ion, Ricky Starks and Aaron Solow in a Fatal 4-Way for the Sideshow Championship at the inaugural WrestleCircus debut show.

-Sky would hold the Sideshow title until early 2017 when he was pinned by Leva Bates.
-Sky would then go on to defeat Michael Elgin, Brody King, Mr. 450, and Andy Daulton en route to challenging Cody Rhodes for the ROH World title at Wrestle Circus "Cody Rhodes Summer Show".
-Cody would pin Sky after hitting Cross Rhodes onto a pile of thumbtacks.
+Sky held the Sideshow title until early 2017 when he was pinned by Leva Bates.
+Sky then defeated Michael Elgin, Brody King, Mr. 450, and Andy Daulton en route to challenging Cody Rhodes for the ROH World title at Wrestle Circus "Cody Rhodes Summer Show".
+Cody pinned Sky after hitting Cross Rhodes onto a pile of thumbtacks.
 At the one-year anniversary show, CircusMania Sky pinned Sammy Guevara after hitting the Ace of Spades.